haiku/firmware/README.md

 To rebuild the u-boot sources:

-* Place the architecture's cross compiler binaries into PATH
+* Place the architecture's cross compiler binaries into your PATH
-* From the root, run ./tools/build <arch>
+* From the root, run ./tools/build &gt;arch&lt;
 * manifest.json is updated by hand to reflect what is needed for each board.